 6. Using Clickbait

 This is a big no-no. Clickbait is sensationalist, attention-grabbing content that misleads a customer about the actual service or product offered.

 I've only seen a few schools use clickbait tactics.
-While it can give you good numbers, the hazards will erode your brand.
+While it can give you good numbers, the hazards will erode your private school branding.
 Valuable content that stays on-brand and on-mission will maintain your school's reputation and credibility.